luukvanderduim/zbus-lockstep/zbus-lockstep-macros/README.md

 ```

 Note that the macro assumes that the member name is contained in the struct name.
-You can provide it you have another naming-scheme in use.
+You can provide the member name if you have another naming-scheme in use.

 Also, it may be necessary to disambiguate if multiple interfaces across the `DBus`
-descriptions provide equally named signals.
+descriptions provide signals with the same name.

 Any of the arguments are optional.

 `#[validate(xml: <xml_path>, interface: <interface_name>, member: <member_name>)]`

+See also the [crates docs](https://docs.rs/zbus-lockstep-macros/latest) for more detailed descriptions of the arguments.

 ## LICENSE